leswright1977/PySpectrometer2/README.md

 - Video device number
 - Framerate

-For an external USB camera, fist find the device by issuing:
+For an external USB camera, first find the device by issuing:
 **v4l2-ctl --list-devices**

-If your camera is /dev/video3 and you require a framerate of 15fps you would issue:
+Once you have determined this, you can run the program.
+For example if your camera is /dev/video3 and you require a framerate of 15fps you would issue:

 **./PySpectrometer2-USB-v1.0.py --device 3 --fps 15**

-If you want fine control over camera settings: **sudo apt-get install guvcview**
+If you want fine control over camera settings use guvcview: **sudo apt-get install guvcview**

 You can run guvcview at the same time as the spectrometer software, so long as you disable guvcview preview, like this:

 (assuming your device is /dev/video3)

-**guvcview --device /dev/video1 --control_panel**
+**guvcview --device /dev/video3 --control_panel**

+This will allow you to control:
+- Brightness
+- Contrast
+- Saturation
+- Gain
+- Other settings (depending on camera, see note below)

+Note: Guvcview is a more sensible choice for camera control, than trying to shoehorn in USB camera functionality into this code.
+The Python OpenCV libary has limited and oftentimes broken support for the huge variety of USB cameras out there, and so direct control with a tried and tested utility makes sense!

 # Future work: